louisboss99/SplatBox/README.md

 # SplatBox
 The most wanted teleport Splatoon tool.
-To compile it just use Visual Studio or see the releases page.
+To compile it just use Visual Studio or wait until I feel like compiling it myself.